 How long we keep your personal information

-If you have been placed with us we may keep your data for longer if we cannot delete it for legal, regulatory or technical reasons.
+If you have been placed by us we may keep your data for longer in order to manage any queries or legal issues arising out of the placement, or if we cannot delete it for legal, regulatory or technical reasons.
+This is usually for a period of 7 years after the placement, but please contact us for full details of our retention strategy.
 We may also keep it for research or statistical purposes.
 If we do, we will make sure that your privacy is protected and only use it for those purposes.

-If you do not wish to receive information from us you can click the “unsubscribe” link in any communication that we send to you by email which will automatically unsubscribe you from that type of communication.
+If you do not wish to receive marketing information from us you can click the “unsubscribe” link in any communication that we send to you by email which will automatically unsubscribe you from that type of communication.
 Each “unsubscribe” link only relates to that specific type of communication (e.g. marketing communications or survey communications).
-Opting out does not apply to emails sent as a result of work finding services.

 Please also note that you may continue to receive communications which are already on route to you for a short period of time while your relevant unsubscribe request is being processed.